About Steel Beam Theatre: Mission, Administration & More

 YOU'LL LOVE THE BEAM!

-Experience theatre performances in a unique, intimate space where you're up close to the actors and the story their telling.
+Experience theatre performances in a unique, intimate space where you're up close to the actors and the story they're telling.
 Live theatre offers an uncommon delight that's perfect for an evening or day out for two or a group.

 WHY LIVE THEATRE?